Kebby-Quake/block-quake/README.md

 - Add some blocky themed sound effects for weapons, enemies and objects.
 - Create new custom blocky themed hud and gui graphics.
 - Possible mod support for online multiplayer modes like QuakeWorld CTF *(maybe!)*
-- Finish all blocky themed models like enemy projectiles and the BSP ammo boxes for the Vanilla version.
+- Finish all blocky themed models like enemy projectiles for the Vanilla version.
 - Finish the new gibbed-limbs and blocky blood models for the CustomC source code overhaul version.
 - Once CustomC is complete, implement the new source code changes into the ProgsDump version.
 - Censor the entire game and remove any mature themed content and replace it with age appropriate material.